ApT3rn/ApT3rn/README.md

-- 👋 Hi, my name is Artiom Vladimirovich Leonidov!
+- 👋 Greetings, my name is Artem Vladimirovich Leonidov!
 - 👀 At the moment I am a 4rd year student.
-- 🌱 I’m currently learning Java.
+- 🌱 I am currently studying Java.
 - 💞️ I am ready to cooperate with companies with further employment.
-- 📫 How to reach me leonidon.artiom@gmail.com
+- 📫 How to contact me leonidon.artiom@gmail.com